 Today, more than twenty states have legalized marijuana in some form or another, with marijuana becoming a consumer product in some states with billions in sales.
 However, with some research, you can find that some people continue to serve life sentences across the country for marijuana charges.
-Many of these people landed their sentences before marijuana became legal and state laws were eventually loosened.
+Many of these marijuana charges resulted in sentences before marijuana became legal and state laws were eventually loosened.
 People charged federally can still receive sentences of life without parole.
 Virtually all individuals serving life sentences for marijuana were charged with conspiracy and elected to exercise their sixth amendment right to trial.

 These nonviolent offenders have been removed from society and have been sentenced to life without parole due to the laws under the federal system.
 Today we want to focus on their stories and call attention to reform and the changes that need to take place in our states so that many families can return to their normal, everyday lives.

 John Knock found out that his life would be forever changed when he received life for a nonviolent cannabis conspiracy.
 In fact, the charges were so severe that he received two life sentences plus twenty years for a first-time offender, which his family found to be outrageous.
 Because of the absurdity of the situation, his sister Beth Curtis started the website Life for Pot, profiling inmates who have been placed in prison with life sentences for the same types of crimes.